canonical/ubuntu-packaging-guide/packaging-new-software.rst

 ======================
-Packaging From Scratch
+Packaging New Software
 ======================

-You have found an exciting new piece of software, it needs exposure to the wider world by getting it into Ubuntu or a PPA, so you have decided to package it.
+You have found an exciting new piece of software, it is not packaged yet, you feel it needs exposure to the wider world by getting it into Ubuntu or a PPA, so you have decided to package it.

 Checking the Programme
 ----------------------